gmvoliveira/red-candle/README.md

 3. Run `npm run start` to run Red Candle.

 ## Using Red Candle to get and write genre recommendations
-- Select an album in the list on the left to get a list of genre recommendations.bg-0
+- Select an album in the list on the left to get a list of genre recommendations.
 - Select one of the recommendations, or enter and select a custom genre.
 - The files in your album have now been updated with new genres!